Timeline of the Russo-Ukrainian war (1 September 2025 – 31 December 2025): 31 October

-SBU chief Vasyl Malyuk claimed that the HUR, SBU and the Ukrainian military destroyed a Russian Oreshnik missile system on an unspecified date at the Kapustin Yar testing site, leaving two operational.
+SBU chief Vasyl Malyuk claimed the HUR, SBU and the Ukrainian military destroyed a Russian Oreshnik missile system on an unspecified date at the Kapustin Yar testing site, leaving two operational.
 Neptune missiles struck the Oryol thermal power plant resulting in a power outage.
 Neptune missiles also struck the Novobryansk substation, near Bryansk.
 Drones attacked the electrical substation in Vladimir and the Yaroslavl refinery was also attacked by drones.
-Zhukovsky, Moscow Oblast, lost power after a drone attack.
+Zhukovsky in Moscow Oblast lost power after a drone attack.
 Some locals in Belgorod reported up to 700 drones, on Telegram, the "largest ever" swarm of Ukrainian drones.

 Former Odesa City Council member Valentyn Chernov was detained by Ukrainian authorities on suspicion of "treason and encroaching on the territorial integrity and inviolability of Ukraine".

 The HUR claimed to have blown up a section of the Koltsevoy pipeline in Moscow Oblast and "reportedly destroyed all three major fuel lines".

 The HUR claimed to have inserted commandoes, by helicopter, into Russian controlled areas of Pokrovsk.
-On 1 November, the Russian MoD claimed that the "11 personnel who landed from the helicopter were killed".
+On 1 November, the Russian MoD claimed the "11 personnel who landed from the helicopter were killed".

-Ukrainian military observer Kostyantyn Mashovets claimed that Russian forces took the town of Volodymyrivka, southwest of Druzhkivka.
-The Russian defense ministry claimed that Russian forces took the town of Novooleskandrivka, southwest of Velykomykhailivka.
+Ukrainian military observer Kostyantyn Mashovets claimed Russian forces took the town of Volodymyrivka, southwest of Druzhkivka.
+The Russian defense ministry claimed Russian forces took the town of Novooleskandrivka, southwest of Velykomykhailivka.

 November 2025

 1 November

 The Russian MoD claimed to have destroyed 98 drones over 10 regions.
 Drones struck a power substation in Alchevsk, Luhansk Oblast, resulting in a power outage.
 A power substation in Zheleznogorsk, Kursk Oblast, was also struck by drones leaving part of the city in darkness.

 A missile strike on a military base in Dnipropetrovsk Oblast hit an awards ceremony organised by the 35th Marine Brigade (Ukraine), killing eight and wounding 40, including experienced drone pilots and soldiers.

+Geolocated footage showed Russian advances in northern Ambarne near Velykyi Burluk.